Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### dns_no_sync

-If enabled, then upon a cache-miss every request will trigger its own dns query.
+If enabled, then upon a cache-miss every request will trigger its own DNS query.

-When disabled multiple requests for the same name/type will be synchronised to a single query.
+When disabled, multiple requests for the same name/type will be synchronized to a single query.

 **Default:** `off`